ninyancat13/github-tips/README.md

 Note:
 - Origin means the remote repository on Github itself.
-- We use -u origin master because technically, the -u flag adds a tracking reference to the upstream server you are pushing to.
+- We use -u origin main because technically, the -u flag adds a tracking reference to the upstream server you are pushing to.
 What is important here is that this lets you do a git pull without supplying any more arguments.
-For example, once you do a git push -u origin master, you can later call git pull and git will know that you actually meant git pull origin master.
+For example, once you do a git push -u origin main, you can later call git pull and git will know that you actually meant git pull origin main.

 ## Line breaks in a md file
 https://gist.github.com/shaunlebron/746476e6e7a4d698b373 .